Dealing with Fear

 Handle Your Fear

-- One approach to handle fear would be first to determine whether the fear comes from a threat which is real.
-For eg. If crossing the street at the traffic lights is a real threat then it should not be attempted.
+- One approach to handling fear would be first, to determine whether the fear comes from a threat which is real or perceived.
+For e. g.
+If crossing the street at the traffic lights is a real threat then it should not be attempted.
 That out of the way, the next step is to identify or uncover the perceived threat or danger and confront it once and for all.
 This can certainly be difficult and may call for considerable determination, effort and perseverance, but whoever said that victory comes easily?

 - Another approach would be to develop a new mindset towards challenges; to embrace them as opportunities for growth and improvement.
 This will certainly be daunting initially.
 However, gradually, with each new challenge, one will experience less trepidation until one grows into this new approach to handling fear.